 - Monetary values: Google Analytics offers the ability to associate a monetary value to each custom goal.
 Each time a goal is achieved, Google records the associated dollar value and provides you with a tangible ROI for your efforts.

-- Custom events: These custom events can be considered as conversions.
+- Custom events: These custom events can be considered conversions.
 Tracking conversions is simple and provides a wealth of information that can be used to make future SEO endeavors more fruitful.

-- Site wide conversions and page-wise conversions: If certain product pages or products are performing better than the others, then this information can be very useful.
-Also make sure your reports include the source of each conversion.
+- Site-wide conversions and page-wise conversions: If certain product pages or products are performing better than the others, then this information can be very useful.
+Also, make sure your reports include the source of each conversion.

 Ranking for relevant keywords will drive traffic to your website and direct it to conversion events.
 This is an important metric to track and should be included in your SEO reports.
 Below is a screenshot from the SEO tool Ahrefs that shows volume and Google ranking for the New York Times.

 Your SEO reports should have information about all the changes in rankings of various pages for various keywords.
 This also includes the instances where a page may have moved up or down a few positions.
-In the graphic above you'll see that the Times has dropped for one of the search terms by one position since last check.
-Search results change all the time, so if there are never any drops in rank, you should be weary of the integrity of your SEO provider.
+In the graphic above you'll see that the Times has dropped for one of the search terms by one position since the last check.
+Search results change all the time, so if there are never any drops in rank, you should be wary of the integrity of your SEO provider.

-As a result, fluctuations in rankings are perfectly normal (especially with new algorithm updates being launched every few months) and tracking long term data is important.
+As a result, fluctuations in rankings are perfectly normal (especially with new algorithm updates being launched every few months), and tracking long-term data is important.

-Building and strengthening the backlink profile from relevant websites is one of the most important, difficult, and time consuming aspects of search engine optimization.
+Building and strengthening the backlink profile from relevant websites is one of the most important, difficult, and time-consuming aspects of search engine optimization.
 Below is an example of a backlink report (also from Ahrefs).

 Thus, it makes sense to include information about the impact of your backlinking endeavors in SEO reports.